 Fellows will work closely with faculty mentors in ways that enhance faculty research or creativity.
 Faculty mentors will receive a $1,000 stipend to guide students through their research apprenticeship.
 Projects may be jointly conducted or authored with professors or with other students, but the project must show evidence of significant original work by the fellow.

 Fellows are required to work full-time on their research for a designated period of eight weeks in the summer.
 The $4,000 award is expected to cover living expenses during this time.
 Fellows may take summer courses that directly aid their research; otherwise, any courses taken must fall outside the eight weeks identified as their research period.

-Fellows must discuss the preliminary results of their work at the AU Summer Scholars and Artists Workshop to be held in September 2013.
-Fellows must then publicly present their completed work elsewhere.
+Fellows may be asked to attend information sessions or workshops after receiving the award and will be expected to publicly present their completed work elsewhere.
 For instance, they might incorporate their work into a senior or honors capstone; they might present their work at a conference at AU or elsewhere; or they might publish, display, or perform their work on or off campus.

 Faculty mentors must be active throughout the application, research, and presentation phases, helping students explore their interests, focus their topic, and find appropriate research materials and contacts.
 They will assist students first to identify the knowledge and skills required to complete the project and then to plan ways of acquiring that knowledge and those skills.
 They will aid students in defining research phases and setting research deadlines.
 During the summer, they will remain in frequent contact with students and provide timely feedback.
 Finally, they will help students find appropriate venues for sharing the results of their research.